-After lunch your team will be assigned a robot cell to complete the Qualifying task using the skills you have learnt during the morning session.
+After the basic training teams will be given their Qualifying Task that will need to be completed by the end of the day and submitted for marking.
+Each team will be assigned a robot cell to complete the Qualifying task using the skills you have learnt during the earlier training.

-We will not only be assessing your task submission at the end of the day but also how well you work as a team, listen to instructions and implement your learning.
+We will not only be assessing your task submission but also looking at how well you work as a team, listen to instructions, and implement your learning.